adamcharnock/django-hordak/docs/index.rst

 It provides thoroughly tested core models with relational integrity constrains to ensure consistency.

+Hordak also includes a basic accounting interface.
+This should allow you to get up-and-running quickly.
+However, the expectation is that you will either heavily build on this example or use one of the interfaces detailed below.

 Interfaces which build on Hordak include:

+.. _interfaces:

  * `battlecat`_ – General purpose accounting interface (work in progress)
  * `swiftwind`_ – Accounting for communal households (work in progress)